opentofu/opentofu/rfc/20240824-provider-cache-locking.md

 ### Open Questions

-* Is fnctl flock safe enough?
+* Is a filesystem lock syscall safe enough?
 It is industry standard and battle tested.
 Are there any additional caveats that should be mentioned in the docs?
+  - Yes.
+As mentioned above, we should document that networked filesystems are not recommended for this use case.

 ### Future Considerations